 14.8.
-Company will not be liable for any charge back filed if the subscriber gives their credit card information to another subscriber.
+CFORTH will not be liable for any charge back filed if the subscriber gives their credit card information to another Subscriber.
 Charge backs could result in the loss of commissions for yourself and your upline.

 15.2.
 Refund processing time is about two credit card billing cycles or approximately 8 weeks.
 For detailed information regarding the travel providers cancellation policies or terms and conditions, refer to the travel provider’s website.

 15.3.
 Cancellation penalties are unique and determined by each supplier.
 Penalties may begin at time of booking and are based upon the supplier’s published rate before any adjustments.
 Certain exclusive promotions may follow a different penalty schedule than the supplier’s standard policy.
 All notice of cancellation must be received by CFORTH a minimum of 5 business days prior to supplier deadlines.